RefurbishedCommodore/Commodore128/Artwork 310381 (Rev 9)/Ser. No. DA 4 354432/README.md

     <img src="Images/Test_09.png" alt="Description" width="220">
 </p>

-The Commodore 128 also have a nice feature up its sleeve: it can alter between two different fonts.
-By pressing the "CAPS LOCK / ASCII CC" LOCK key the alternativ charset can be enables.
-In the two pictures below this alternativ charset has been selected.
+The Commodore 128 also has a nice feature up its sleeve: it can switch between two different character sets.
+By pressing the "CAPS LOCK / ASCII CC" LOCK key, the alternative character set can be enabled.
+In the two pictures below, this alternative character set has been selected.

 <p align="center" float="left">
     <img src="Images/Test_13.png" alt="Description" width="350">